 Queen Emma's Cannon

-Locals in Rabaul buried it during WWII, so the Japanese would
+Locals in Rabaul buried it during World Wari II so the Japanese would

 not take it.
-They fired the cannon in Port Moresby.
+This cannon was fired by him Port Moresby.